Mimiviridae

 Mimiviridae is a family of viruses.
 Amoeba and other protists serve as natural hosts.
-The family contains three subfamilies that contain nine genera.
+The family contains three subfamilies that contain ten genera.
 Viruses in this family belong to the nucleocytoplasmic large DNA virus clade (NCLDV), also referred to as giant viruses.

 History

 The first member of this family, Mimivirus, was discovered in 2003, and the first complete genome sequence was published in 2004.
 However, the mimivirus Cafeteria roenbergensis virus was isolated and partially characterized in 1995, although the host was misidentified at the time, and the virus was designated BV-PW1.